joaomelo/auth-mech/README.md

 # Auth-mech

+An abstraction layer for authentication in JavaScript web apps.

+# Motivation

+- generalization to switch services
+- hooks to integrate auth to better and business logic

 Complements Firebase Authentication service with opinionated approaches to state change observation, treat email verification as default, and fuse user data from the auth engine and an arbitrary Firestore collection.

-# Motivation

 [Firebase](https://firebase.google.com/) gives agility to solo developers and small teams.
 One of its main conveniences is the [authentication service](https://firebase.google.com/docs/auth).